Shobhitpatel19/DSA-Solutions/README.md

-# Leetcode-Solutions
+# DSA-Solutions
-This repository serves as a collection of my solutions to various Leetcode Data Structures and Algorithms (DSA) problems.
+This repository serves as a collection of my solutions to various Leetcode and GeeksForGeeks Data Structures and Algorithms (DSA) problems.